finarly/Notes/In_progress/DataBricks_Association.md

 |Specify one or more fields as primary key||
 |EXCEPT keyword to specify which columns to ignore||
 |Support SCD Type 1 (default) and SCD Type 2||

+**DLT VIEWS can reference other tables created in other notebooks**

+### Jobs

+A Databricks job is a way to run your data processing and analysis applications in a Databricks workspace.
+Your job can consist of a single task or can be a large, multi-task workflow with complex dependencies.
+Databricks manages the task orchestration, cluster management, monitoring, and error reporting for all of your jobs.
+You can run your jobs immediately, periodically through an easy-to-use scheduling system, whenever new files arrive in an external location, or continuously to ensure an instance of the job is always running.
+You can also run jobs interactively in the notebook UI.

+### Databricks SQL (DB SQL)

+DB SQL is a serverless datawarehouse on the Databricks Lakehouse Platform, it has an in-platform SQL editor and dashboard tools allowing collborations